waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Verified Tile Types: FLOOR (Walkable), WALL (Impassable), LADDER (Warp).
 - Defeated Sage Edmond (Sprout Tower 2F Left, South Corridor).
 Path east is currently blocked by him.
 - Received phone call from Youngster Joey.
-- Violet Gym: Defeated Bird Keeper Abe (Object 3).
-Basalt grew to Lv 6, learned Defense Curl.
+- Violet Gym: Defeated Bird Keepers Abe and Rod.
-- Defeated Bird Keeper Rod (Violet Gym).
 Basalt grew to Lv 7.
+- Strategy vs Falkner: Paprika (Lv14) is the carry.
+Ember special attack targets low Sp.Def.
+Basalt is a liability (weak to Mud-Slap, low level).
+LEAD WITH PAPRIKA.
+- Tool Lesson: `find_path` returns a list of coordinate objects, not button strings.
+Do not use `autopress_buttons=true` with it.